 During his enlistment, he learned about selflessness and working as a team.
 Infantrymen are often described as those who are the first into battle, and the last ones out.
 These endeavors required discipline, tenacity, working with others from all walks of life, and the ability to discern when to lead and when to follow.

-Today, Soliman lives in Durham, North Carolina, working as a Senior Scheduler, supporting various projects in maintaining their schedules and identifying potential road blocks to progress before they happen.
-In his free time, Fahmi enjoys running, golfing and spending time with his wife.
+Today, Soliman lives in Miami working as a senior scheduler, supporting various projects in maintaining their schedules and identifying potential road blocks to progress before they happen.
+In his free time, he enjoys running, golfing, and spending time with his family.